rakyll/gotest/README.md

 - `GOTEST_PASS`
 - `GOTEST_SKIP`

-Alternatively you can use a single environment supporting a list of colors, in the order: fail and pass.
+Alternatively you can use a single environment supporting a list of colors, in the order: fail, pass, and skip.

 ```
 $ GOTEST_PALETTE="magenta,white"